- What Role Does an Amazon Product Listing Serve?

 Including meaningful and relevant features and keywords is essential to create a compelling Amazon product title.
 Avoid a mere string of keywords.
 A title like „Garlic Press, Garlic Cutter, 2 in 1 Professional Garlic Cutter and Peeler, Garlic Peeler, Aluminum Garlic Press for Professional Cooking“ is too long and overwhelms potential customers with keywords.
 However, prolonged and keyword-stuffed product titles do not provide a good user experience for customers.

 It's better to have an appealing and concise title encouraging potential buyers to choose your product as they navigate the platform.
-In this case, a title like "WMF Professional Garlic Press, 17.5cm, Stainless Steel Matte Finish, Dishwasher Safe" would be suitable.
-This title includes the important keyword "garlic press," the brand name, and relevant product features.
+In this case, a title like „WMF Professional Garlic Press, 17.5cm, Stainless Steel Matte Finish, Dishwasher Safe“ would be suitable.
+This title includes the important keyword „garlic press“, the brand name, and relevant product features.

 Selecting Product Images

-Images significantly impact the purchasing decisions of potential customers, both consciously and unconsciously.
+Product images significantly impact the purchasing decisions of potential customers, both consciously and unconsciously.
 When two products are similar, it's often the case that Amazon users opt for the product with more appealing images.
 According to Amazon, products displayed with poor image quality or less informative images generally have lower conversion rates and may lose relevance in search results.
 As a seller, focusing on this aspect and prioritizing quantity and quality is crucial.

 Parent Main Image: You are required to provide a Parent Main Image that accurately represents the product you have listed.
 The main image is the first thing a user sees, and it's displayed directly in search results on both the desktop and mobile versions.